ainsleydev/website/content/guidelines/git/commits.md

 - `feat:` - Adding new features or functionality.
 - `fix:` - Fixing bugs or issues.
-- `chore:` - Updating dependencies, linting, or other maintenance tasks.
+- `chore:` - Updating dependencies, linting or other maintenance tasks.
 - `style:` - Refactoring code or improving code style (no functional changes).
 - `test:` - Adding or updating tests.
 - `docs:` - Updating documentation.